IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

     utilization as a result.

 * Packet pacing is recommended.
 It is however possible to operate SCReAMv2 with packet pacing disabled, this can however give a reduced link utilization over L4S enabled paths.
-Additional packet pacing headroom can be beneficial if unusually large media frames are generated, this can reduce unnecessary queue build-up in the data unit queue.
+Additional packet pacing headroom can be beneficial if unusually large media frames are generated; this can reduce unnecessary queue build-up in the data unit queue.

 * Feedback issues: RTCP feedback packets {{RFC8888}} can be lost, this means that the loss detection in SCReAMv2 may trigger even though packets arrive safely